Famous People With Axial Spondyloarthritis

-I looked it up in several places, and sadly I did not find even a mention that Grant might have suffered from AS.
-Not surprisingly, AS was not first defined until around 1890 and did not become an identified disease until 1904, when Eugen Frankel named it.
-So the fact that Grant was not identified as having AS is not surprising.
-Even if he suffered greatly, it is unlikely it would show up in modern literature.
+I looked it up in several places, and sadly I did not find even a mention that Grant might have suffered from AxSpA.
+Not surprising, because a severe form of the condition (ankylosing spondylitis) was not first defined until around 1890, and the umbrella term "axial spondyloarthritis" was not coined until this century.
+So the fact that Grant was not identified as having AxSpA is not surprising.
+Even if he suffered greatly, it is unlikely it would show up in modern literature.1,2

-He was a writer, critic, college, and a college professor teaching ethics and medical behavior.
-He was most noted for his work to limit nuclear nonproliferation.
-He worked hard to bridge the divide in the cold war.
+Cousins was a writer, critic, and college professor who taught ethics and medical behavior.
+He was most noted for his work to limit nuclear proliferation.
+He worked hard to bridge the divide in the Cold War.
 He started and advocated for several liberal causes in the 1960s and '70s.
 Cousins also developed an interesting way to deal with his various illnesses.
 His method was called Laugh Therapy.4

 Franklin Gutiérrez (Guti)

-The lead singer of Imagine Dragons.
+Reynolds is the lead singer of the band Imagine Dragons.
 As a lead singer, he has had a string of successful releases starting in 2013 and continuing until today.
-In 2015 he announced he has ankylosing spondylitis during the band’s legendary Smoke + Mirror’s tour.
-He is a celebrity spokesperson for Novartis.
+In 2015 he announced he has AxSpA during the band’s legendary Smoke + Mirror’s tour.
+He also deals with ulcerative colitis and depression.
+He is a celebrity spokesperson for Novartis.7

-See, even if Grant did not have AS, we are still in wonderful company.
+See, even if Grant did not have AxSpa, we are still in wonderful company.